c20d-us/Gnimu/docs/architecture-modules.md

 2. Give it a `PROTO_*` id in `g_protocol.h`.
 3. Add a branch in `g_protocol_active.h`.

 Then triplicate the new files and register them in `check_common.sh`.
+Lay them out as described in [Source file conventions](#source-file-conventions).

 ## See also